-Tietsort wrote a letter to Marathon County Judge Jill Falstad asking for a reduction in bond after being in custody for two months.
+Tietsort wrote a letter to Marathon County Judge Jill Falstad late last year asking for a reduction in bond after being in custody for two months.

-In the letter, Tietsort writes she's pregnant with her sixth child and is not getting proper prenatal care.
+In the letter, Tietsort writes she was pregnant with her sixth child and is not getting proper prenatal care.
 She asking for the ankle bracelet.
 “I'm not a monster,” she wrote.

-Tietsort's will return to court March 27 for a clerical court appearance.
+Tietsort is scheduled to return to court June 13 for a clerical court appearance.